The Connection Between

 The connection between feet and posture does not receive major emphasis in medical education.
 Generally, the impact of the foot foundation continues to be overlooked.
 Here is a very brief review:

-You are probably familiar with the term pronation, but maybe you were not aware that just like there are two kinds of cholesterol, there are two kinds of pronation.
-Normal (good) pronation is purposefully directed from the hips to unlock the foot in preparation for the heel striking the ground during gait.
+You are probably familiar with the term pronation, but maybe you were not aware, that just like there are two kinds of cholesterol, there are two kinds of pronation.
+Normal (good) pronation is purposefully directed from the hips to unlock the feet in preparation for the heel striking the ground during gait.
 It enables the foot to cushion itself on impact.

 We refer to this gravity induced collapse as bio-implosion, and the health consequences are significant.
 These changes also result in an anterior shift in the body's center of gravity which causes an increased load on the forefoot and increased muscular activity to maintain balance and stability.

 Simply stated, the feet can be compared to the foundation under a building.
 If the foundation sags, so does the building.
 A forward leaning, head forward posture is common among 80% of your patients.
 People are and look off balance.
 Maximal stresses are placed on the body just from standing and walking.
 Over time damage is done to joints, ligaments and muscles.